Tuesday, August 2, 2011

 On May 24, 1980, thanks to an overtime goal by Bobby Nystrom (and possibly also due to a bad offside call by referee Leon Stickle, who admitted afterward that he blew it), the New York Islanders defeated the Philadelphia Flyers at home, at the Nassau County Veterans Memorial Coliseum, in Game 6 of the Stanley Cup Finals, and won their first Stanley Cup.

-It was the first Cup won by a Tri-State Area team in 40 years, since the Rangers in 1940.
+It was the 1st Cup won by a Tri-State Area team in 40 years, since the Rangers in 1940.
 It was a great moment in hockey history.
 Unless you're a Flyer fan.

 Just 164 days later, on November 4, 1980, the American people made a terrible mistake, and overwhelmingly elected Ronald Reagan to be their next President.
 There were a lot of issues, and incumbent President Jimmy Carter had handled few of them well -- and in the next 8 years, Reagan and his corrupt Administration reversed them so much that even Carter's achievements (such as creating more jobs per year than any President since, including Reagan and even Bill Clinton, and actually reducing America's dependence on foreign oil) evaporated.

-And so, following the Reagan wins of 1980 and 1984, the Bush Sr. win of 1988, the rise of Newt Gingrich in 1994, the Bush Jr. thefts of 2000 and 2004, and the Tea Party movement (bowel movement) of 2010, we now have this myth in America that raising taxes is bad.
+And so, following the Reagan wins of 1980 and 1984, the win by the elder George Bush in 1988, the rise of Newt Gingrich in 1994, the George W. Bush thefts of 2000 and 2004, and the Tea Party movement (bowel movement) of 2010, we now have this myth in America that raising taxes is bad.

 Last night, voters overwhelmingly rejected the plan.